kitearuba/Libft-Enhanced/README.md

 - And more.

 ### 🔧 **Additional Utility Functions**
-Added functions like `ft_substr`, `ft_itoa`, and `ft_strjoin` provide more flexibility for handling strings and memory.
+Additional functions like `ft_substr`, `ft_itoa`, and `ft_strjoin` provide flexibility for handling strings and memory.

 ### 🌟 **`ft_printf` and `ft_printf_fd`**
 #### **`ft_printf`**
-A custom reimplementation of `printf` supporting:
+A reimplementation of `printf` supporting:
 - `%c`, `%s`, `%d`, `%i`, `%u`, `%x`, `%X`, `%p`, and `%%`.

 #### **`ft_printf_fd`**
-An extension of `ft_printf` that allows output to a specific file descriptor:
+An extension of `ft_printf` that allows dynamic output to a specific file descriptor:
 ```c
 ft_printf_fd(STDERR_FILENO, "Error: %s\n", "Something went wrong!");
 ```